owagner/modbus2mqtt/README.md

 Configuration file
 -------------------
-The Modbus registers/coils which are to be polled are defined in a CSV file.
+The Modbus data which is to be polled is defined in a CSV file.
 There are two types of rows, each with different columns; a "Poller" object and a "Reference" object.
-Poller objects define the modbus registers to read/write.
-References define what topic should be written from the Poller MODBUS registers.
+In the "Poller" object we define the type of the modbus data (coils, holding registers, input status, input registers) and how the request to the device should look like (which references are to be read, for example: holding registers at references 0 to 10).
+With the reference object we define (among other things) to which topic the data of a certain data point (registers, coil..) is going to be published.

 Refer to the example.csv for more details.